Skip to main content

 Frequently Asked Questions

 Yes, if your room is larger than 200 sq. ft.
-The Winix covers 360 sq. ft. vs. the Levoit's 219 sq. ft. and adds an air quality sensor, auto mode, and PlasmaWave technology.
+The Winix covers 392 sq. ft. vs. the Levoit's 219 sq. ft., delivers nearly double the CADR (253 vs. 141), and adds WiFi app control, an air quality sensor, auto mode, and PlasmaWave technology.
 For rooms under 200 sq. ft., the Levoit delivers similar air quality at a lower price and the Winix's extra features are nice-to-have rather than essential.

-For small bedrooms under 200 sq. ft., the Levoit Core 300 is the better choice — it is quieter (24 dB vs. 28 dB on low), more compact, and costs less.
-For master bedrooms of 200-300 sq. ft., the Winix 5500-2 is the better choice — its auto mode adjusts fan speed overnight, and its larger coverage area ensures adequate air changes in the bigger space.
+For small bedrooms under 200 sq. ft., the Levoit Core 300 is the better choice — it is more compact and costs less.
+For master bedrooms of 200-300 sq. ft., the Winix 5510 is the better choice — its auto mode adjusts fan speed overnight, WiFi app control lets you manage it remotely, and its larger coverage area ensures adequate air changes in the bigger space.

 Does the Levoit Core 300 have PlasmaWave?+